dannypeterson/Kanye-West-Workout-Plan/README.md

 ### **_Getting Started_**

 #### At the home page, select Upper Body or Lower Body workout.
-From there, you can
+From there, you can select the intended body part and browse different workouts containing their description, set and reps.
+If you do not see a workout you like, you can add your own!

 ---